CANINE ASSISTED THERAPY

 Why Canine Therapy?

-We are fortunate to have three therapy dogs who work with clients — Loki, Effie, and Watson are co-therapists of sorts.
+We are fortunate to have three therapy dogs who work with clients — Loki, Watson, Beau and Kona are co-therapists of sorts.
 Research indicates that the addition of animals to the therapeutic process promotes stronger attachment, empathy, catharsis, higher cognitive functioning, problem solving, and the facilitation of social skills.

 The use of Animal Assisted Therapy is completely optional and the client is under no obligation to have my canine companion in his or her session.
 Canine therapy targets areas major areas including but not limited to: